What schools say

 Helen Morrison is currently a Learning Network Inspector for Barnet Local Authority and a School Inspector.
 Helen was previously headteacher of a large Primary in Barnet.
 During her time at the school, Helen has led the school successfully through two Ofsted Inspections, the last inspection team judging the school as Outstanding.
 Helen has a particular interest in effective leadership structures and enjoys supporting schools to identify and plan for school improvement.
 Helen has direct experience of leading major change and has led on the amalgamation of two schools as well as experience of leading major building projects, including school expansion.
 Helen's Ofsted work enables her to have an up to date understanding of what Oustanding school effectiveness looks like.
 She enjoys supporting schools in their drive to achieve and maintain this across all aspects of school life.

 Helen is a qualified Resilient Leaders Elements consultant

-I provide group and one-to-one coaching services, in both the primary and secondary phase, in the following areas:
+She offers whole-school, group and individual coaching services, in both the primary and secondary phase, in the following areas:

 change management and leadership transition

 creating resourceful habits for effective time, priority and workload management